-SAMHSA’s GAINS Center is soliciting applications from communities interested in Sequential Intercept Mapping (SIM) Workshops.
-SIM Workshops are designed to bring together a local, cross-system, multidisciplinary group of key stakeholders from a particular jurisdiction to facilitate collaboration and to identify and discuss ways in which barriers between the criminal justice and behavioral systems can be reduced through the development of integrated local strategic plans.
+SAMHSA’s GAINS Center is currently soliciting applications from jurisdictions interested in Sequential Intercept Model Mapping Workshops (SIM Workshops).
+SIM Workshops are designed to bring together a local, cross-system, multidisciplinary group of key stakeholders from a particular jurisdiction to facilitate collaboration and to identify and discuss ways in which barriers between the criminal justice and behavioral systems can be reduced through the development of integrated local strategic action plans.
 SIM Workshop participants are expected to be drawn, in large part, from local criminal justice and behavioral health agencies and organizations.

-SIM Workshops to Develop Comprehensive, Community-wide Strategic Plans for Addressing Opioid Use
+SIM Workshops to Develop Comprehensive, Community-wide Strategic Plans for Addressing Opioid and Stimulant Use

-The GAINS Center is soliciting applications from communities that are interested in developing comprehensive, community-wide strategic plans for addressing opioid use and want to enhance identification of and response to the needs of adults with opioid use disorders who are involved or at risk for involvement in the criminal justice system.
-These SIM Workshops will focus specifically on identifying and treating opioid use disorders across all the intercepts of the Sequential Intercept Model, including screening and assessment, diverting individuals out of the criminal justice system and into appropriate community-based treatment programs, implementing or expanding medication-assisted treatment (MAT), and maintaining continuity of care through transitions in and out of custody.
+The GAINS Center is soliciting applications from communities that are particularly interested in developing comprehensive, community-wide strategic plans for addressing opioid and stimulant use, and better identifying and responding to the needs of adults with opioid and stimulant use disorders who are involved or at risk for involvement in the criminal justice system.
+These SIM Workshops will focus specifically on identifying and treating opioid and stimulant use disorders across all the intercepts of the Sequential Intercept Model, including screening and assessment, diverting individuals out of the criminal justice system and into appropriate community-based treatment programs, implementing or expanding Medication-Assisted Treatment (MAT), and maintaining continuity of care through transitions in and out of custody.

 Traditional SIM Workshops